Mehmet-github06/react-personal-app/README.md

 ## Problem Statement

-- We are adding a new project to our portfolios.
+- We are adding a new personal to our portfolios.
 So you and your colleagues have started to work on the project.

 ## Project Skeleton